 Frequently asked questions

-Find My Home is Queens Cross Housing Association’s online housing information, advice and lettings service.
+Find My Home is a partnership between Queens Cross Housing Association and Maryhill Housing.
+It is an online housing information, advice and lettings service which allows applicants to register with both associations from one housing application.
 It is a choice-based lettings system which allows applicants to choose which properties they want to apply for.

-If you are looking to apply for a home with Queens Cross Housing Association you should complete an application form.
+If you are looking to apply for a home with Queens Cross Housing Association or Maryhill Housing you should complete an application form.
 The form will ask you to provide details about your household and your housing circumstances.
 We can then use this information to determine your housing needs and we will award a priority band to reflect this.
-You can complete an application by selecting the "Register Now" button above.
+You can start a new application here.

-When we have an available property, we will place an advert on Findmyhome.org.uk.
-The advert will run for one week, from Wednesday at 12pm to the following Wednesday at 12pm.
-Registered applicants who are interested in the property and meet the criteria which is explained in the advert, can place a bid.
+When we have an available property, we will place an advert on findmyhome.org.uk.
+The advert will run for one week, from Wednesday at 12pm (lunch time) to the following Wednesday at 12pm.
+Registered applicants who are interested in the property and meet the criteria which is explained in the advert can place a bid.
 This means that they are noting their interest in that property.
-You can view the properties we are advertising by selecting the "Property Search" option above.
+You can view the properties we are advertising here.
+Adverts will show which association is advertising each property.

 There are four priority bands - Platinum, Gold, Silver and Bronze.
 These priority bands may be awarded in the following situations: